MidnightDemon/Retwis-SE/README.md

 But, the links were broken and (after some hunting) I found a copy of Retwis 0.3.
 I found the library [written by Ludovico Magnocavallo](http://qix.it/)  - it's out-of-date and thus buggy so I've replaced it with Predis.  **I'm doing a fix on it and will include it in the project, just for reference.

-**update: The library was using old request protocols - currently working on it.
+**UPDATE: The library was using old request protocols - currently working on it.

 Setup Instructions
 -------------------------